-Shrimpy supports one of the most robust systems for historical trade data and order book snapshots.
+Shrimpy supports one of the most robust systems for historical tick-by-tick trade data and order book snapshots.
 By maintaining websockets with every exchange we support, Shrimpy is able to access the latest trade data and order book changes in real-time.

 This information is then stored and provided to our developers through the historical data endpoints to be accessed at any time.

 Trade data is received from each exchange through a live websocket connection.
 Once a new trade is received from the exchange, Shrimpy's infrastructure will automatically update the latest candlestick for the relevant trading pair and make the data available through the Shrimpy websockets.

 Periodically, Shrimpy will run an automated system to archive all of this data in a way that it can be accessed by developers at a later date.
 This allows Shrimpy to maintain a copy of every trade which is executed on an exchange.
 Each trade is safely stored in our database to be retrieved by developers through the historical trade endpoint.